squirrel_census =

 yaxis = list(title = 'Number of Squirrels'))

-frequently indifferent,
+frequently indifferent, run from, or exhibit

-behavior when interacting with humans.
+other behavior when interacting with humans.
 Squirrels who

-also are indifferent
+quaa also are indifferent or exhibit

-behavior when approached by a human, and
+other behavior when approached by a human, and

-humans less frequently.
+run from humans less frequently.

-a human.
+ran from a human.
 While this is an interesting data point,

-there is not enough information to associate a moan
+there is not enough information to associate a moan with

 fear or distress.
 Without more data and a better understanding of what

-behavior is, we cannot accurately determine what
+other behavior is, we cannot accurately determine what

 these squirrel sounds mean.

-Squirrels who kuk
+Squirrels who kuk and quaa were very

-.
+frequently seen chasing.
 In general, squirrels who

-engaged in all activity types.
+kuk engaged in all activity types.
 Similarly, squirrels who

-also participated in all activities, but with less
+quaa also participated in all activities, but with less

 frequency.
 This is in line with our sounds distribution, as

-is a rarer sound when compared to
+quaa is a rarer sound when compared to

-Additionally, we see that squirrels who moan
+Additionally, we see that squirrels who moan were only

-seen climbing
+seen climbing or foraging.
+Overall, this

 distribution gives us hints about the frequency of squirrel sounds and